nlejeune/TreeTalk/0-Instructions.md

    - Documentation should be written in the document number 1

 2. **High level architecture** [ENABLE=TRUE]
-   - Define actual architecture state
-   - Define target architecture state
+   - Define target high level architecture
-   - Identify key architectural changes